-In August, the rubber prices continued to drop as the global supply scenario gains stability.
 In September, the prices increased owing to the increased demand.
 In October, the domestic prices declined riding on the decreasing international prices.
 In November, the prices followed the similar trends as in the last month.
 In December, the rubber prices increased due to higher demand and increase in the crude oil prices.
 In January 2018, the prices decreased owing to weaker demand.
 In Feb 2018, the prices continued to decrease due to slackened demand.
 In March, the rubber market remained stable.
 In April, the prices decreased owing to the increase in the supply.
 In May, rising production coupled with high consumption led to an increase in prices.
 In June, prices rose due to supply tightness, demand from tyre manufacturers to deliver pending natural rubber contracts, and fluctuations in international prices.
 In July, rubber prices increased due to improved demand.
 In August, domestic rubber prices increased owing to floods in Kerala.
+In September, prices declined on account of subdued demand.